project-codeflare/codeflare/README.md

 If running with the container image, examples are found in `codeflare/notebooks`, which can be executed directly from Jupyter environment.

-As a first example, we recommend the `sample_pipeline.ipynb` notebook.
+As a first example, we recommend the [sample pipeline](https://github.com/project-codeflare/codeflare/blob/main/notebooks/sample_pipeline.ipynb).

 The pipeline will use `ray.init()` to start a local Ray cluster.
 See [configuring Ray](https://docs.ray.io/en/master/configure.html) to ensure you are able to run a Ray cluster locally.